Mitigation (law): Examples

 For example, consider a tenant who signs an agreement to rent a house for a year, but moves out (and stops paying rent) after only one month.
 The landlord may be able to sue the tenant for breach of contract: however, the landlord must mitigate damages by making a reasonable attempt to find a replacement tenant for the remainder of the year.
 The landlord may not simply let the house lie empty for eleven months and then sue the tenant for eleven months' rent.

 The actions of the defendant may also result in the mitigation of damages which would otherwise have been due to the successful plaintiff.
 For example, the Civil Law (Wrongs) Act 2002 (ACT) provides that mitigation of damages for the publication of defamatory matter may result from any apology made by a defendant and any correction published (s.
 139I).

 In Manton Hire & Sales Ltd v Ash Manor Cheese Co Ltd. (appeal judgment in 2013), the hirer of an unsuitably wide fork lift truck was justified in rejecting the supplier's proposed mitigation when the supplier had "only [made] an unclear offer to modify the product without specifying "the exact extent" to which the truck was to be modified.

-In the case of Thai Airways International Public Company Ltd v KI Holdings Co Ltd. (2015), a number of mitigating actions are listed which had been taken by Thai Airlines in response to a supplier's failure to deliver airplane seating which had been ordered for its planes.
+In the case of Thai Airways International Public Company Ltd v KI Holdings Co Ltd. (2015), a number of mitigating actions are listed which had been taken by Thai Airways in response to a supplier's failure to deliver airplane seating which had been ordered for its planes.
 In this case the airline had a number of alternative means of mitigating its loss.